linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Analysis/04 Chapter 4.md

 The spread 01 is similar to the DV01 in interest rate.
 We can perturb only one spread in the market or the entire spread curve.
 Again, the magnitudes are similar to the DV01s in interest rate.

-# 4.4.4 Spread Convexity and Spread 10/Spread 25
+### 4.4.4 Spread Convexity and Spread 10/Spread 25

 Often banks compute large shocks in the spread.
-This is to design to capture some convexity effect.
-This is because gammas often times are difficult to compute, especially in a complex portfolio.
+This is designed to capture some convexity effect.
+This is because gammas often are difficult to compute, especially in a complex portfolio.
 This is also seen when vega is used to replace gamma.

 It captures 1 to $2\%$ in addition to duration.
-However, large shock sizes can be problematic in situations where spreads are small (then 25 basis shocks will lead to negative spreads).
+However, large shock sizes can be problematic in situations where spreads are small (then 25 basis point shocks will lead to negative spreads).

-# 4.5 Liquidity Spread
+## 4.5 Liquidity Spread

-# 4.5.1 Bid/Ask Spread
+### 4.5.1 Bid/Ask Spread

 The most known liquidity spread is the bid-ask (or bid-offer) spread.
 Market makers (especially in OTC markets) provide liquidity (help transactions) to the market and then charge b/a spreads as their profit.
-The higher is the liquidity in the market (i.e. stiffer competition), the narrower is the b/a spread.
+The higher the liquidity in the market (i.e. stiffer competition), the narrower the b/a spread.

-Unfortunately, OTC markets consist of mostly a handful institution traders and they buy and sell in large quantities.
+Unfortunately, OTC markets consist of mostly a handful of institutional traders and they buy and sell in large quantities.
 Also note that many fixed income securities have large denominations.
 Hence, the b/a spreads are always wide.

 The dealer's revenue comes from investors who are willing to pay  $K_{a} - S$  or  $S - K_{b}$  as a price for immediacy where  $S$  is the true (informed) price,  $K_{a}$  and  $K_{b}$  are ask and bid.

-The objective of a dealer is to choose the b/a spread which maximizes his/er expected profit:
+The objective of a dealer is to choose the b/a spread which maximizes his/her expected profit:

 $$